pranavk/little-lang/README.md

 # Features

 * All variables are initialized to 0 by default, including array elements.
-* Any attempt to access or assign an array element out of bounds leads to program abort during execution.
+* Any attempt to access or assign an array element out of bounds traps.

 # Building